 Check out our guide to California park passes to see if an annual pass makes sense for you.

 Are the Roads Slow in the Redwoods?

 Yes!
 Even if you drove straight up 101, once it becomes the “Redwoods Highway”, the road slows and narrows.
-The road to Mendocino is slow and twisting and the coastal section between Trinidad and Crescent City is also narrow.
+The road to Mendocino is slow and twisting as is the coastal section between Trinidad and Crescent City.